 At TouchSupport, I was part of a team responsible for responding to support tickets from over 300 website hosting and technical services companies via helpdesk system, telephone, and live chat support.
 I provided support for Linux, Unix, and Windows-based web and application servers at a client and administrator level.
 In addition to troubleshooting shared, semi-dedicated, and dedicated hosting environments, I was responsible for coordinating server backup restore efforts and crash restores, managing server migrations, and monitoring server health and uptime.
 As a member of the Level 2 team, I was also responsible for receiving escalations from and supervising the Level 1 technicians in above tasks, as well as ensuring a smooth hand-off during shift changes, as we were a 24x7x365 shop.

 I co-founded a start-up providing virtualization and bare metal hardware consulting services, officially formalized as a company in March 2014.
-At my company, I have maintained a lab setup (pending development and production use) of Puppet, managed a vCenter cluster, deployed server monitoring and backups, performed physical-to-virtual and virtual-to-virtual migrations, and written automation and feature scripts in Bash and PowerShell.
+At my company, I maintained a lab setup (pending development and production use) of Puppet, managed a vCenter cluster, deployed server monitoring and backups, performed physical-to-virtual and virtual-to-virtual migrations, and wrote automation and feature scripts in Bash and PowerShell.
 Additionally, I have handled support tickets for end-users of an open-source Joomla and OpenVZ-based "hub" system that provides web-based virtual machines for engineers to perform software simulations for composites design and manufacturing.
 I also performed the installation, migration to more powerful hardware, and provide ongoing troubleshooting while my clients' development team extends the software platform and migrates from OpenVZ to VMware, including consulting on and testing the VMware vCenter API.
-The start-up was spun down after the client moved their infrastructure and administration in-house.
+The start-up was retired after our client received a contract that required them to use in-house resources for a new project, and time constraints prevented further expansion on our end.

 In my spare time, I design and run websites.
 This website is built on Foundation, a framework I enjoy hacking around with to create simple, one-to-five page websites.